ksompura/GDA_capstone/README.md

 # Bellabeat Case Study: Market Analysis
 Google data analytics capstone project R code.
+This project uses large datasets containing fitbit data that is analyzed to advise a competitor company Bellabeat on actions that can be taken to improve their existing products and provide an analysis about their customers' behaviors.

-This repository contains the R code I created for the capstone project from the Coursera course: Google Data Analytics Professional Certificate.
+This repository contains the R code created for the capstone project from the Coursera course: Google Data Analytics Professional Certificate.

 View my completed report on kaggle: https://www.kaggle.com/keshavsompura/bellabeat-case-study-market-analysis